 Sun's director of technology evangelism, Simon Phipps, said that Amazon.com's Web service serves as a good example.
 Even though its purpose is to allow its e-commerce partners to display live product information from Amazon on their Web sites, it creates a new way for third parties to interact with Amazon's database without visiting Amazon.com.

 Tyler Jewell, BEA's director of technology, stressed that Web services make data useful even if they are not coupled with applications.
-For instance, he said that United Airlines, which records a variety of information about its customers in 15 separate databases, faces a challenge when it comes to creating profiles
+For instance, he said that United Airlines, which records a variety of information about its customers in 15 separate databases, faces a challenge when it comes to creating profiles of its customers.
+Yet with a Web service, it would become easier for the company to create customer profiles by combining data from multiple databases without using multiple applications.

 When asked where a company should implement its first Web service, Colan said it is best to start at a "pain point," such as a manual process done with a pen and paper that could be streamlined to save time and money.
 He said that an initial Web service shouldn't take a small team of developers more than two or three months to complete.